swiftlang/swift/docs/OptimizationTips.rst

   class C { ... }
   var a: ContiguousArray<C> = [C(...), C(...), ..., C(...)]

-Advice: Use inplace mutation instead of object-reassignment
+Advice: Use in-place mutation instead of object-reassignment
 -----------------------------------------------------------

 All standard library containers in Swift are value types that use COW